tasmota/docs/docs/Smart-Meter-Interface.md

 <a id="top">

+!!! info "This driver extracts selected values from Smart Meters over various protocols, filters and publishes them to MQTT as regular sensors."

 !!! failure "This feature is not included in precompiled binaries"

-This driver extracts selected values from Smart Meters over various protocols, filters and publishes them to MQTT as regular sensors.<BR>
 Based on Tasmota's [scripting language](Scripting-Language).
 To use it you must [compile your build](Compile-your-build).
 Add the following to `user_config_override.h`:

 ```